 Streamline the booking experience & earn direct bookings

-Now, features to fill out your booking calendar.
+Now, let’s talk about tools to fill up your booking calendar.

 Select Website Template

-For teams that already have a site, we provide a user-friendly Bókun booking engine widget.
-With a few clicks, you can copy the code and embed it on your site to enable direct bookings.
+For teams with a site already, we provide user-friendly Bókun booking engine widgets.
+Widgets are available in a variety of styles: “Book Now” buttons, calendar views, product overviews, and product lists.
+With a few clicks, you can copy the widget code and embed it on your site to enable direct bookings.

-Bókun’s booking engine is developed to eliminate steps in the traditional, manual booking process and encourage travellers through checkout.
-Bókun also integrates with various online payment processing systems, allowing customers to complete checkout and pay online.
+Bókun’s booking engine is developed to eliminate steps in the traditional booking process, encourage travellers through checkout, and prevent abandoned carts.
+Our system also helps secure more bookings by integrating with various online payment processing systems, allowing customers to choose their preferred provider and complete checkout online.

 Add a Payment Provider: Stripe, Rapyd, PayPal

 Enabling direct bookings is convenient for customers who have already heard about your brand and experiences.
-However, tour operators can’t effectively grow their customer base and earn new bookings without OTAs and partners.
+However, tour operators can’t effectively grow their customer base and earn new bookings without expanding into online sales channels.

 Online Travel Agencies GIF

-In addition to OTAs, Bókun’s Marketplace includes thousands (upon thousands) of tourism and travel businesses so tour and experience providers can connect with complementary businesses and create partnerships.
+In addition to OTAs, Bókun’s Marketplace includes thousands (upon thousands) of tourism and travel businesses, allowing tour and experience providers to connect with complementary businesses and create partnerships.

 Bókun’s network includes travel agents, destination management companies (DMCs), rental providers, hotels, resorts, other lodging providers, and attractions like theatres, universities, and museums.
 You can connect with partners and: